coreyhulse/pinball_tournament_machine_notes/machines/EightBallDeluxe_cs_170_G5KXk.md

 Drop Targets should reset with 56k/112k light spotted when completing the DELUXE Stand Ups.
 Switch 23 = off 8-ball Saucer should collect bonus with lit multiplier.
-Switch 16 = on
+Switch 16 = on use Romset that fixes the bonus bug or play players 1 and 3 only

 #### Switch or Software Setup